joycherotich/Figma-Review/README.md

-# How To Review Aether UI Kit Component
+# How To Review UI Kit Component

 > Below is a checklist that organize specific criteria to validate across categories like composition, properties, behaviors and content.